-Stereotype Applies To

-enumeration Class

-Corresponds To: An enumerated type.

-event Operation

-Corresponds To: An event.

-extension Operation

-Corresponds To: A Class extension method, represented in code by a 'this' parameter in the signature.
+Stereotype Applies To enumeration Class Corresponds To: An enumerated type. event Operation Corresponds To: An event. extension Operation Corresponds To: A Class extension method, represented in code by a 'this' parameter in the signature. indexer Operation Corresponds To: A property acting as an index for this Class. partial Operation Corresponds To: The 'partial' keyword on an operation. property Operation Corresponds To: A property possibly containing both read and write code. struct Class Corresponds To: A 'struct' type.

-indexer Operation

-Corresponds To: A property acting as an index for this Class.

-partial Operation

-1 Corresponds To: The 'partial' keyword on an operation.

-property Operation

-Corresponds To: A property possibly containing both read and write code.

-struct Class

-Corresponds To: A 'struct' type.

-Tag Applies To argumentName Operation with stereotype extension Corresponds To: The name given to this parameter. attribute_name Operation with stereotype property or event Corresponds To: The name of the variable behind this property or event. className Operation with stereotype extension Corresponds To: The Class that this method is being added to. const Attribute
+Tag Applies To argumentNa me Operation with stereotype extension Corresponds To: The name given to this parameter. attribute_nam e Operation with stereotype property or event Corresponds To: The name of the variable behind this property or event. className Operation with stereotype extension Corresponds To: The Class that this method is being added to.

-Corresponds To: The const keyword. definition Operation with stereotype partial Corresponds To: Whether this is the declaration of the method, or the definition. delegate Operation Corresponds To: The 'delegate' keyword. enumType Operation with stereotype property Corresponds To: The datatype that the property is represented as. expressionBody Operation, Operation with stereotype property or indexer Corresponds To: 'True' if the 'Initial Code' is from an expression body function member. extern Operation Corresponds To: The 'extern' keyword. fixed Attribute Corresponds To: The 'fixed' keyword. generic Operation Corresponds To: The generic parameters for this operation. genericConstraints Templated Class or Interface, Operation with tag 'generic' Corresponds To: The constraints on the generic parameters of this type or operation.
+const Attribute Corresponds To: The const keyword. definition Operation with stereotype partial Corresponds To: Whether this is the declaration of the method, or the definition. delegate Operation deregute Corresponds To: The 'delegate' keyword. enumType Operation with stereotype property Corresponds To: The datatype that the property is represented as. expressionBo dy Operation, Operation with stereotype property or indexer Corresponds To: 'True' if the 'Behavior Code' is from an expression body function member. extern Operation Corresponds To: The 'extern' keyword. fixed Attribute Corresponds To: The 'fixed' keyword.

+generic Operation Corresponds To: The generic parameters for this operation. genericConst raints Templated Class or Interface, Operation with tag 'generic' Corresponds To: The constraints on the generic parameters of this type or operation.
 Implements Operation Corresponds To: The name of the method this implements, including the interface name.
-ImplementsExplicit Operation Corresponds To: The presence of the source interface name in this method declaration. initializer Operation Corresponds To: A constructor initialization list. new Class, Interface, Operation Corresponds To: The 'new' keyword. override Operation Corresponds To: The 'override' keyword. params Parameter Corresponds To: A parameter list using the 'params' keyword. partial Class, Interface Corresponds To: The 'partial' keyword.
+ImplementsE xplicit Operation Corresponds To: The presence of the source interface name in this method declaration. initializer Operation Corresponds To: A constructor initialization list. new Class, Interface, Operation Corresponds To: The 'new' keyword. override Operation

-propertyInitializer Operation with stereotype property Corresponds To: A property initializer. readonly Operation with stereotype property Corresponds To: This property only defining 'read' code. sealed Operation static Corresponds To: The 'sealed' keyword.
-Class Corresponds To: The 'static' keyword. unsafe Class, Interface, Operation Corresponds To: The 'unsafe' keyword. virtual Operation Corresponds To: The 'virtual' keyword. writeonly Operation with stereotype property Corresponds To: This property only defining 'write' code.
+Corresponds To: The 'override' keyword. params Parameter Corresponds To: A parameter list using the 'params' keyword. partial Class, Interface Corresponds To: The 'partial' keyword. propertyInitia lizer Operation with stereotype property Corresponds To: A property initializer. readonly Operation, < <struct>>Class Corresponds To: The 'readonly' keyword.</struct> ref Operation, < <struct>>Class Corresponds To: The 'ref' keyword.</struct> sealed Operation Corresponds To: The 'sealed' keyword. static Class Corresponds To: The 'static' keyword. unsafe Class, Interface, Operation Corresponds To: The 'unsafe' keyword.

+virtual Operation Corresponds To: The 'virtual' keyword. writeonly Operation with stereotype property Corresponds To: This property only defining 'write' code.

+Other Conventions